Home

 The best story that gives an idea about the distance these animals can communicate happened in Zimbabwe.
 At a private wildlife sanctuary adjacent to the Hwange National Park a group of about 80 elephants, a familiar sight to tourist at the lodge, disappeared one day.
 That same day a culling operation (controlled killings of whole elephant families/groups) had started in the National Park 90 miles away!
 Several days later the missing elephants were found at the opposite corner of the sanctuary as far away from the park boundary and the culling process as they could be.

-Here is a list of my favorite books about Elephants so far:
+List of my favorite books about Elephants so far:

 • Battle for the Elephants – Iain & Oria Douglas-Hamilton